.NET HELP

 Dim factory = New ConnectionFactory With {.HostName = "localhost"}

-Here, a ConnectionFactory object is created with the HostName set to "localhost."
+The above code snippet creates a ConnectionFactory object with the HostName set to "localhost."
 This object is used to configure the connection to the RabbitMQ server.

 Creating a Connection and a Channel